Understanding Florida Sexual Abuse as a Personal Injury

 Eyewitness statements could also be a significant form of evidence in proving sexual abuse and the resulting damages.
 To hold an organization or company liable, an injured party must provide evidence showing a failure to uphold the relevant standards of care.
 This might include evidence of a failure to follow policies or procedures in hiring, training, or supervising an employee or member.

 How a Sexual Abuse Attorney in Florida Can Help You

 A sexual abuse case often becomes stressful and challenging, especially when an injured person is trying to recover from the harm caused by the abuse.
 This type of case also differs significantly from other personal injury cases, which the sexual abuse attorneys at Asbury Law understand.

-For instance, we can help argue for an extension of the state statute of limitations when sexual abuse occurred several years earlier in the injured person's life.
-Additionally, we know experts who can act as key witnesses for the sexual abuse claim and damages.
+For instance, we can help argue for an extension of the state statute of limitations when the sexual abuse occurred several years earlier in the injured person's life.
+Additionally, we know experts who can act as key witnesses for sexual abuse claims and damages.